Mountain Grout Strong

 While low viscosity resins don’t make the most voluminous foam, those site conditions don’t require much foam, just enough to fill the tiny void in the soil or crack.
 For larger voids, a thicker resin, such as Mountain Grout Flexible or dual componentMountain Grout Void Filler may be more appropriate.

-Here are some other site conditions to consider:
+Here are some other repair job site conditions to consider:

 Air Temperature: Like any chemical reaction, colder temperatures slow the reaction and warmer temperatures speed it up.
 Air temperatures should be above freezing, preferably above 50°F. If an installer desires a faster reaction profile in cold weather, he can use double Accelerator (5%) or heat the material to no higher than 90°F. If an installer desires a slower reaction in hot weather, he may omit Accelerator altogether or refrigerate the material to keep it cool.